-The estimated value comes from the amount of revenue added due to the effects of a more engaged workforce: experts assume a 20 percent increase in employee productivity, plus the money saved from a 41 percent reduction in absenteeism and 40 percent decrease in turnover.
+The estimated value comes from the amount of revenue added due to the effects of a more engaged workforce: experts assume a 20 percent increase in employee productivity, plus the money saved from a 41 percent reduction in absenteeism and 40 percent decrease in employee turnover rates.

-In our first example, we saw that Brand-A could expect a $21.8M yield through increased employee engagement efforts, derived from increased productivity, reduced absenteeism and employee turnover.
+In our first example, we saw that Brand-A could expect a $21.8M yield through increased employee engagement efforts, derived from increased productivity, reduced absenteeism and employee turnover rates.

-Deloitte shares that when employee recognition is done well, it’s also a benefit to the company- recognition efforts alone reducing annual voluntary turnover rates by 31 percent!
+Deloitte shares that when employee recognition is done well, it’s also a benefit to the company.
+Recognition efforts alone reducing annual voluntary turnover rates by 31%.
 For this exercise, we’ll specifically look at the savings that meaningful recognition efforts bring as a result of more employees staying on at your company (vs. having to replace them).
 For Brand-A, this came out to a 3X return on investment:

 How'd we do the math?